nenasedk/pRTJOSS/paper.md

 `petitRADTRANS` (pRT) is a fast radiative transfer code used for computing emission and transmission spectra of exoplanet atmospheres [@molliere2019], combining a FORTRAN back end with a Python based user interface.
+It is widely used in the exoplanet community, with 160 references in the literature to date.
-These spectra can be used as a forward model for fitting spectroscopic data using Monte Carlo techniques, commonly referred to as an atmospheric retrieval [@madu2009].
+The spectra calculated with pRT can be used as a forward model for fitting spectroscopic data using Monte Carlo techniques, commonly referred to as an atmospheric retrieval [@madu2009].
 Implementing such a framework in pRT is critical to remain at the forefront of exoplanet atmospheric science.
-The retrieval module of pRT combines fast pRT with the `MultiNest` [@feroz2008; @feroz2009; @feroz2013; @buchner2014] and `Ultranest` [@buchner2014; @buchner2019] nested sampling codes, allowing for fast atmospheric retrievals on a large range of different types of exoplanet data.
+The new retrieval module of pRT combines fast forward modelling with nested sampling codes, allowing for atmospheric retrievals on a large range of different types of exoplanet data.
-Both samplers also offer MPI implementations, allowing for easy parallelisation across a large cluster.
 With these new retrieval tools, it is now possible to use pRT to easily and quickly infer the atmospheric properties of exoplanets in both transmission and thermal emission.

 # Statement of need